EgoEnv: Human-centric environment representations from egocentric video

 We sample 4 unseen zones per instance in a batch of which one is ``positive'' and three are ``negatives'' for contrastive learning.
 We collect negatives from all instances in a batch during training.
 The network is trained using noise-contrastive estimation following \cite{ramakrishnan2021epc}.
 See \reftbl{tbl:supp_pretrain_hyperparams} (center).

-\textbf{Ego-Topo architecture details.} Ego-Topo~\cite{nagarajan2020egotopo} is an approach to translate egocentric video frames into a topological graph, where each node contains a list of clips that correspond to a physical location, and edges correspond to rough spatial layout.
+\textbf{EgoTopo architecture details.} EgoTopo~\cite{nagarajan2020egotopo} is an approach to translate egocentric video frames into a topological graph, where each node contains a list of clips that correspond to a physical location, and edges correspond to rough spatial layout.

-Since we have pose information, we directly use it to determine whether two frames belong to the same zone or not (i.e., we do not train a retrieval network to approximate this).
-This amounts to a clustering of the trajectory based on pose (position and heading) and represents an enhanced version of Ego-Topo that benefits from pose data.
+For MP3D and HouseTours, ee directly use available pose information to determine whether two frames belong to the same zone or not (i.e., we do not train a retrieval network to approximate this).
+This amounts to a clustering of the trajectory based on pose (position and heading) and represents an enhanced version of EgoTopo that benefits from pose data.
 We use affinity propagation to cluster frames into nodes.
 To compute edges, we calculate the distance between the centroid of each node and assign an edge if this distance is $<$ 3.0m to be consistent with \refeqn{eq:local_state}.
 For Ego4D, pose information is not available.
 We fall back to clustering visual frames based on ImageNet pre-trained ResNet-50 frame features.

 Node features are calculated as the average of features assigned to that node.
 We use a 2-layer graph convolutional neural network (GCN) to aggregate features across nodes, and then average them to form a single video encoding following \cite{nagarajan2020egotopo}.
 See \reftbl{tbl:supp_pretrain_hyperparams} (center).